-Caryn’s art is informed by the natural world (particularly her ongoing fascination with water), her extensive garden, and the materials themselves.
-She lives in Bellingham Washington, with her husband, two cats, and ten chickens.
+Friedlander’s art is informed by the natural world (particularly her ongoing fascination with water), her extensive garden, and the materials themselves.

 There are two kinds of artists: those who arrive at the studio with an image in mind, ready to make it physical, and those who find their images through the work.
 I am of the latter variety.
 I make marks and respond to them with more marks, building and deconstructing layers.
 I get into trouble and work my way through it.
 At some point things start to make sense.
 The alchemy that happens when line, color, and space coalesce into a meaningful whole is deeply compelling.
-Anything other than this approach would not hold my attention.
-While nature has long been my thematic background, my work is really about the materials and a search for visual meaning.
+Any other approach would not hold my attention for very long.
+While nature has long been my thematic background, my work is really about the materials and a search for visual integrity.
 The potential of paint and, more recently, natural dyes and silk thread, provides endless possibilities.

 For the most part, my discipline is painting and drawing.
 In 2016 I retired from teaching to focus fully in the studio.
 The gift of consistent, uninterrupted time gave me the opportunity to explore textiles as a medium, and to literally bring my environment into my work.
 I currently use dye plants, and the tannins in certain plants common to my region, to impart color and form to cloth and paper.
 This provides a foundation of marks and colors on cloth that I piece together and then stitch into by hand.